Jordan to benefit from Syria...

-Founded in 2014, Aperio Intelligence provides insightful intelligence on subjects worldwide, enabling decision makers to act with confidence.
+Founded in 2014, Aperio Intelligence provides insightful intelligence on subjects and situations worldwide, enabling decision makers to act with confidence.
 Having a thorough understanding of the background and reputation of a third party – be they a customer, business partner, investment target, supplier, or prospective employee – is vital to business success.

 Drawing on a highly experienced, multi-lingual team, Aperio Intelligence supports regulated financial institutions, corporates, individuals and government organisations to assess the integrity, track record and associations of subjects for compliance, legal, ethical or commercial reasons.
 We also support our clients’ strategies in high-stakes disputes and corporate crises.